Decay of the Weyl curvature in expanding black hole cosmologies: Introduction

-The intuition gained in the linear problem tells us that \emph{in the context of the fully non-linear problem we cannot expect convergence to a member of the Kerr de Sitter family, but merely a ``nearby'' geometry, which is however a priori unknown.} In fact, the setting to be presented in this paper is consistent with the asymptotic geometry to differ from Kerr de Sitter --- indeed \emph{ de Sitter} --- even at the ``leading order''. \footnote{As we shall see the geometry \emph{is} expected to be asymptotically de Sitter \emph{locally} in the past of any time-like geodesic, however it is not expected to agree \emph{globally}.
-Indeed the results in \cite{hi:vasy:stability} could be applied to the past of any point $p$ on the future boundary at infinity $\mathcal{I}^+$, to infer --- see in particular Theorem~C.4 therein --- that \emph{up to a gauge choice that depends on the solution in} $I^-(p)$, the spacetime converges to de Sitter as the tip $p$ of the backwards cone is approached.
-However the gauge modification depends on $p\in\mathcal{I}^+$, and with a given gauge choice for in $I^-(p)$, the spacetime does \emph{not} converge to de Sitter at any point $q\in\mathcal{I}^+$ in a neighborhood of $p$.}
+The intuition gained in the linear problem tells us that \emph{in the context of the fully non-linear problem we cannot expect convergence to a member of the Kerr de Sitter family, but merely a ``nearby'' geometry, which is however a priori unknown.} In fact, the setting to be presented in this paper is consistent with the asymptotic geometry to differ from Kerr de Sitter --- indeed \emph{de Sitter} spacetime --- even at the ``leading order''.\footnote{As we shall see the geometry \emph{is} expected to be asymptotically de Sitter \emph{locally} in the past of any time-like geodesic, however it cannot be expected to agree \emph{globally}.
+Indeed the stability results in Appendix~C of \cite{hi:vasy:stability} for the static model of de Sitter space are of a local nature, in the sense that they apply to the past of a point $p\in\mathbb{S}^3$ on the future boundary.
+If the cosmological region of the Kerr de Sitter solution is stable then we could choose a point $p\in \mathcal{I}^+$, and find than in a suitable small neighborhood of $p$ as depicted in Figure~\ref{fig:Goursat} the past of $p$ is a perturbation of the static region of de Sitter spacetime, to which Theorem~C.4 in \cite{hi:vasy:stability} applies.
+However, convergence of the metric to de Sitter as the point $p$ on the future boundary is approached can only be achieved \emph{in a gauge that depends on $p$}.
+In fact, their proof proceeds in by an iteration scheme which eliminates growing modes of the linearised equations \emph{by a suitable gauge choice which depends on the solution in the past of $p$}.
+This behaviour of the solutions at late times observed \emph{locally} also runs under the name of ``cosmic no-hair'', and has been proven \emph{in spherical symmetry} in \cite{costa:nohair}.}